munirjojoverge/RoboND_RTAB_MAP_ROS/README.md

 ```
 $ cd src/my_robot/maps
 ```
 double click on __map.pgm__.
 If you can't open it (error), then I left a map.xcf ready for you to open it with "gimp" (sudo apt-get install gimp).
-Select File -> extract.
+Select File -> export.
 Save it as map.pgm and select "raw".
 This should have solved the problem.
 Try again by relaunching the amcl package (step 6)

 #### 8) If everything went fine, you should be able to see the robot on RViz souranded by particles+arrows.
 This is the Monte Carlo Localizaion algorithm (best known as ___"Particle Filter"___) giving you the best estimmate for the position and orientation of the robot.
 You can also move the robot either by clicking on __"2D Nav Goal"__ button on RViz (top bar, below the menu bar) or by running the Teleop Twist on a separate terminal (Terminal 3):
 ```